 The main reason a vendor would pull out, would be because they have received a higher offer.
 This is called “gazumping”.
 If you are “gazumped”, you can either drop out or counter-gazump.
 This is why it’s important to insist the vendor agrees to take the property off the market once your offer has been accepted.

 Some estate agents will let you put down a non-refundable deposit to “lock-in” the sale for a certain period of time.
 This protects you against gazumpers, but not all agents will agree to this.
 This is something I have recently learnt but have not yet tried.
 If you do this, make sure the terms state that you will receive your deposit back if the vendor pulls out.

-I hope this post has helped.
-If you have any questions or any tips, please leave a comment in the box below.
+I hope this article has helped.
+If you have any questions or any tips, please send me a message here.
 Thanks!